jhendershott/testcafe-sample/README.md

 you can also run in all browsers (note, i had connection problems when running in all browsers)
 - testcafe all tests/test.ts

+If you're not installing testcafe globally then you may need to use the command node node_modules\testcafe\bin\testcafe.js chrome tests\test.ts